Divisions of Kampala

 The city of Kampala, Uganda's capital, is administered by the Kampala Capital City Authority (KCCA).
 KCCA is administratively divided into five divisions, each headed by a mayor.
-The whole city is then headed by the Lord Mayor.
+The whole city is politically headed by the Lord Mayor whose title initially was called the Mayor and is elected by the Kampala people.Lord Mayor, the Executive Director who us appointed by the President and has the administrative powers with the help of the minister of Kampala.

 The current Lord Mayor of Kampala is Erias Lukwago.